tullamods/OmniCC/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-**Give us a clear and concice description of the problem, and what you expect to happen**
+**Give us a clear and concise description of the problem, and what you expect to happen**

 Screenshots can help quite a bit.